DRAMatic Speedup: Accelerating HE Operations on a Processing-in-Memory System: Evaluation

 \subsection{Scaling with the Number of Ciphertexts}

+We now test a combined NTT, BGV multiplication, and iNTT pipeline for different numbers of ciphertexts.
+The remaining parameters are as follows: 6 DPU ranks for DRAMatic (383 DPUs, parallel implementation) / 16 threads for SEAL, polynomial length 4096, and 109-bit coefficients.
+The inputs start in non-NTT form, and the outputs are also transformed back into non-NTT form.
+For DRAMatic, transfers occur only before NTT and after iNTT.

-We now fix the polynomial length to 4096 and test combined NTT, BGV multiplication, and iNTT operations for different numbers of ciphertexts and different levels of parallelism. \autoref{fig:plot-combined-multiple} (left) shows predictable, linear scaling for both implementations as the number of ciphertexts increases.
-In this combined NTT, BGV multiplication, and iNTT test, we can now take a closer look at DRAMatic's data transfer and retrieval overhead.
-They are reduced to about 3\% and 6\% respectively.
+The raw results are listed in \autoref{sec:appendix-raw-results} (\autoref{tab:raw-results-8.5}).
+Both DRAMatic and SEAL show predictable linear scaling in execution time as the number of ciphertexts increases.
+In this combined NTT, BGV multiplication, and iNTT test, we can now take a closer look at DRAMatic's data transfer and retrieval overhead; they are reduced to about 3\% and 6\% respectively.
 In pure computation time, DRAMatic is about 6 times slower than SEAL in these tests.
 Accounting for the data transfer and retrieval overhead, it is about 7 times slower.
 Additionally, the SEAL system still uses about 38\% less power than the PIM system in these tests.